Mwalimu Cooperative Savings and Credit Society Limited

-Mwalimu Cooperative Savings & Credit Society Limited, also known as Mwalimu National Sacco Limited, but often referred to as Mwalimu Sacco, is a savings and credit co-operative society (Sacco) in Kenya, the largest economy in the East African Community.
-It is an institutional Sacco, composed of (a) the staff of the Teachers Service Commission (TSC) (b) TSC teachers in secondary and tertiary institutions (c) TSC teachers in elementary schools (d) the staff of Mwalimu National Sacco Limited and (e) the spouses of the above members, when formally, gainfully employed.
+Mwalimu Cooperative Savings and Credit Society Limited, also known as Mwalimu National Sacco Limited, but often referred to as Mwalimu Sacco, is a savings and credit co-operative society (Sacco) in Kenya, the largest economy in the East African Community.
+It is an institutional Sacco, composed of the staff of the Teachers Service Commission (TSC), TSC teachers in secondary and tertiary institutions, TSC teachers in elementary schools, the staff of Mwalimu National Sacco Limited and the spouses of the above members, when formally gainfully employed.
 The society is licensed and regulated by the Sacco Societies Regulatory Authority.